Live by NightCultureCinemaMovie reviews

 Despite Affleck’s attempts to portray Coughlin’s inner turmoil between his own cruelty and kindness, the resulting effect falls flat.
 He is written as a perfectly good man – who just happens to shoot people in the back of the head to advance commercial interests.
 Coughlin is brutal, but the audience is expected to believe he’s fair minded and kind with nothing to bridge the two extreme traits.
 To top this off, the man is portrayed as a progressive darling, associating with Afro-Cubans and Italians, despite the ultra-conservatism of the time.

-The overtones of the era’s ultra-white conservatism is distinctly clunky, with historic references clumsily shoehorned into the main narrative.
+The overtones of the era’s ultra-white conservatism are distinctly clunky, with historic references clumsily shoehorned into the main narrative.
 The unsubtle period references and cartoonish portrayal of the Ku Klux Klan, and one laughably explicit reference to Adolf Hitler, amounts to the movie pointedly saying, “Yes, we are definitely in the past”.

 The strict adherence to the “Joe is a good man” theme, despite the contradictory violence of his profession, means Live by Night never seriously examines the protagonist’s motives in detail.
 As such, whilst there are some good performances from the supporting cast and a few poignant moments, the film lacks the coherency and fluidity Affleck has demonstrated in his other features.